 • Agriculture.
 Typical water measurement practices include metering, crop coefficients (an indirect water measurement strategy), and more recently remote sensing of evapotranspiration (ET) using satellite data.
 The installation of water meters on wells records the volume of water passing through the meter in units such as acre-feet, cubic meters, or gallons.
-Crop coefficients are used for irrigation scheduling purposes by applying the coefficient for the crop to a reference crop

-(used to estimate reference ET) to determine seasonal crop irrigation needs.
-Remote sensing data provide more precise measurement of field ET that can be used both for irrigation scheduling and for measuring consumptive water use.
-The limitation of ET is that is does not measure applied water.
-Additionally, ET measurements do not allow for differentiation of consumption between groundwater or other water sources without additional monitoring.
+Crop coefficients are used for irrigation scheduling purposes by applying the coefficient for the crop to a reference crop (used to estimate reference ET) to determine seasonal crop irrigation needs.
+Remote sensing data provide more precise measurement of field ET that can be used both for irrigation scheduling and for tracking crop water use.
+However, ET measurement may not allow for differentiation between groundwater use and other water sources without additional monitoring.